rukmanigopalan/adlsgen1togen2migrationsamples/src/ADLS Gen1 and Gen2 ACL Behavior/ADLS Gen1 and Gen2 ACL Behavior  Analysis .md

 **GEN1 Behavior Testing Steps**
 1.Call setpermission with permision= null/space and see the result via Java SDK
     *	Step1: Connect ADLS gen1 with service principal (SPN)
-    *	Step2 : Call setpermission with permision= null/space and see the result
+    *	Step2 : Call setpermission with permision= null/space and see the result.
+Default permission 770 will be set.

 **GEN2 Behavior Testing Steps**
 1. Call setpermission with permision= null/space and see the result via Java SDK
      *	Step1: Connect ADLS gen2 with service principal (SPN)
-     *	Step2: : Call setpermission with permision= null/space and see the result
+     *	Step2: : Call setpermission with permision= null/space and see the result.
+It  will return bad request as permission header is a necessity

 ## 7. NESTED FILE OR DIRECTORY CREATION FOR NON-OWNER USER ##